not-openai/openai/README.md

-# openai
+# Not OpenAI Monorepo

-Not OpenAI Monorepo
+This is not-OpenAI Monorepo